-Sikorsky Showcases the Importance of Manufacturing with Virtual Event
+Sikorsky Virtual Event on Importance of Manufacturing

 Megan Rule is a communications representative associate for Sikorsky, a Lockheed Martin Company.

 Sikorsky hosted its annual National Manufacturing and Disability Mentoring Day event on October 23 in a virtual environment.
 Nearly 150 students and volunteers logged in via Zoom, having an educational discussion in a virtual environment despite being unable to tour the Sikorsky facility and participate in person this year.